 I’m ashamed to admit that a lot of my editor’s changes involved word tense.
 But this final version changed verbs like “became” to “have become” to positive effect.
 Past perfect tense signals that these safe spaces help children to this day as opposed to a long time ago.
 It’s a subtle improvement, and I thank my editor for it.
 I’ll have to watch for when newspapers pull the same trick on me.

 I also need to introduce audiences to niche concepts like “safe spaces” in these kinds of articles, if only so my editor doesn’t have to introduce them for me.
-While I still like this article, the first sentence may as well read, ‘Webster dictionary defines safe spaces as…” Then again, if I want to seem less like a lazy high school essay, the onus is on me to write better shit.
+While I still like this article, the first sentence may as well read, ‘Webster dictionary defines safe spaces as…” Then again, if I want my work to seem less like a lazy high school essay, the onus is on me to write better shit.